 Cost to Company: The cost of an employee recognition program may vary widely depending on the kind of initiative you’re willing to take.
 For example, an employee recognition bulletin board may cost as little as $100 including the cost of stationery.

 On the other hand, organizations may look to deploy employee recognition software that could cost a few thousand dollars a year.
-Here’s a guide to the best employee recognition software on the market to learn more about the tool in this landscape.

 Why it Works: Employee recognition programs work because they boost morale and motivation, which incentivizes higher productivity and lower employee turnover.
 According to a survey by SHRM, 68% of HR professionals feel employee recognition has a positive impact on retention.

 Flexibility in where and when they work allows employees to achieve the work-life balance they want.
 Some of the ways work-from-home arrangements can be offered are:

 - Telecommuting (Remote work) or working from home